Ale-JRD/Trads/content/post/index-T1.md

 They hadn’t met in person, so they thought, or hoped, that Frizione didn’t have romantic feelings, but considering Vihera’s feelings for Rei, it might not be entirely impossible.
 Such thoughts crossed Angela and Widele’s minds.

-「This, Princess Frizione.
-Just so you know, Princess Vihera also has feelings for Rei-sama…」
+“This, Princess Frizione.
+Just so you know, Princess Vihera also has feelings for Rei-sama…”

-「Eh?
+“Eh?
 Oh, that?
 Don’t get the wrong idea.
 I don’t have any romantic feelings for Rei.
 However, he is someone Vihera likes, right?
 If so, he’s someone who might become my brother-in-law in the future.
-I just thought it would be nice if we could get along.」
+I just thought it would be nice if we could get along.”

 Frizione denied it with a wry smile, but being raised as a young lady, a princess, she was more interested in romance than most people.